k3yg4n/bubblesort/README.md

 # bubblesort
-A Ruby method that takes in array and sorts it using a bubble sort algorithm.
+A Ruby method that takes in an array and sorts it using a bubble sort algorithm.
+Returns the sorted array.